 The following policy is in effect to notify parents or guardians of students in alcohol and other drug cases in the University of Florida.

-The Associate Vice President for Student Affairs will be making the telephone calls to the parents or guardians to avoid any conflict with the student disciplinary procedure in which the Dean of Students and the Vice President for Student Affairs hear judicial appeals.
+The Associate Vice President for Student Life will be making the telephone calls to the parents or guardians to avoid any conflict with the student disciplinary procedure in which the Dean of Students and the Vice President for Student Life hear judicial appeals.